candlewill/Vecamend/README.md

 * Keras 0.3.0
 * pydot2 1.0.33 (for model visualization)

-There are some frequent questions and answers in [Q&A.md]("./resources/Q&A.md").
+There are some frequent questions and answers in [Q&A.md](./resources/Q&A.md) file.
 If you have any other questions or advice, any feedback is welcomed.